Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/README.md

 official binary release images of the ODS / API platform.

 As appropriate, these images are built from the same NuGet packages that are distributed as the "binary release" of the platform.
-This source repository also includes dockerfiles that build from source code.
+This source repository may also include dockerfiles that build from source code.
 These are intended for end-to-end and local testing, not for distribution.

 The [Ed-Fi-ODS-Docker](https://github.com/Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker)
-continues to hold more complex Docker Compose scripts that also demonstrate loading tools from other repositories, and serve as a basis for potential production releases.
+repository continues to hold more complex Docker Compose scripts that also demonstrate loading tools from other repositories, and serve as a starting point for potential production releases.

 ## Docker Compose Files

-There are two compose files provided for local testing: one that loads the "minimal template" and another that loads the "populated template" version of the ODS database.
+There are three compose files provided for local testing:

+1. `docker-compose-hub.yml`: loads images that have already been published to Docker Hub, running in "sharedinstance" mode.
+2. `docker-compose-sandbox.yml`: creates and loads local images from NuGet packages, running in "sandbox" mode with both the minimal (descriptors only) and populated (descriptors and fake sample data) templates available.
+3. `docker-compose-shared.yml`: creates and loads local images from NuGet packages, running in "sharedinstance" (aka "single tenant, single year") mode with only the minimal template database containing pre-loaded descriptors.

 > **Warning** these are not appropriate for production use!

-Both compose files expect the presence of a `.env` file.
-You can copy `.env.example` and customize it for both.
+These compose files expect the presence of a `.env` file.
+You can copy `.env.example` and customize it for use with any of the three.
 The commands below will use your `.env` file automatically; you can use an alternate file name if you add an argument like `--env-file {filePath}` to the `docker compose up` command.

+### Credentials for Shared Instance

-In both cases there are no credentials at startup.
-The script [bootstrap.ps1](./bootstrap.ps1) creates a set of initial credentials with access to all resources, using the `Ed-Fi Sandbox` claimset.
+The two "sharedinstance" mode compose files do not have any credentials at startup.
+The script [bootstrap.ps1](./bootstrap.ps1) creates a set of initial credentials with access to all resources, using the `Ed-Fi Sandbox` claimset for convenience.
 It also creates a self-signed TLS certificate.

 * Key: `sampleKey`
 * Secret: `sampleSecret`.